micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_usb/index.md

 ```
 ## Connect to the console

-Finally to use the NSH console, you need to follow the next steps:
+Finally, to use the NSH console you need to follow the steps listed below:
 - Push the reset button.
 The green LED will turn on to say that is working properly.
 - Look for the device by typing ``dmesg`` on the console, this should return somenthing like this:
 ```bash